n queen topics

 The first n-queens solution on the 21 x 21 board.

-The regular n-queens problem has very many solutions, at least if the board size grows.
+The regular n-queens problem has very many solutions, for larger board sizes.

 Therefore, it seems easy to find the first of the solutions.
 But it is not easy at all, it is hard.

 Of course, we have to define first what we mean with "first solution".
 It means that we use an alphabetic order among the solutions.
 We enumerate the positions of queens on the board row by row, and write down the column of the queen in the actual row.
 Up to n = 26, we replace the number of the column by the corresponding letter of the alphabet, and get a (generalised) word of n letters.
 The order of solutions is then exactly as the order of the corresponding words would be in a lexikon.
 We call this "alphabetic order".

 The reason why it is hard is that the solutions are not distributed uniformly over the whole area of possible solutions.
 The following images show by the color of a cell how many solutions have a queen on this cell.
 Interpretation is like a temperature chart of the weather forecast: blue means very cold, only few solutions, green not so cold, but under median value, yellow means warm, number of solutions over median value, and red means a hot area, many solutions.
 The four colors change their intensity, for blue and green, high intensity indicates less solutions, and for yellow and red, more intensity means more solutions.
 If there are no solutions at all having a queen on the cell, it is left empty.

 Weather chart, nr solution per cell, for empty N8 board

 Weather chart, nr solution per cell, N8 board, queen on 0/0